At 14, I came out of the closet as bisexual.

 I had turned to the two groups of people in my life, and I received two vastly different answers.

-One was to leave my religion and openly commit myself as bisexual in society, while the other was to force myself to be straight to be more accepted within my faith community.
+One was to leave my religion and openly commit myself as bisexual in society, while the other was to force myself to be straight to be more accepted by my faith community.

 I hated both of these.